publications-and-more/wg/README.md

 ## Introduction:

-These are Working Group Papers of the NeKernel.org project.
+This is the Working Group Papers of the NeKernel.org project.
 Refer to [`CITATION.cff`](CITATION.cff) if you wish to cite these documents.

 ## Getting Started: